phucdoan2003/maven-multimodule-example/README.md

-When creating another module, change its parents according to the template in pom.xml Then add it as a dependency in the main module pom.xml, like this
+When creating another module, change its parents according to the template in pom.xml</br>
+Then add it as a dependency in the main module pom.xml, like this<br/>

     <dependency>
         <groupId>sead.assignment2</groupId>